Zippe-type centrifuge: Global usage

-Pakistan's atomic bomb program developed the P1 and P2 centrifuges based on early designs of Urenco; the first two centrifuges that Pakistan deployed in large numbers.
+Pakistan's atomic bomb program developed the P1 and P2 centrifuges based on early designs of Urenco; the first two centrifuges that Pakistan deployed in large numbers but reduced drastically after a revised critical mass calculations.
 The P1 centrifuge uses an aluminum rotor, and the P2 centrifuge uses a maraging steel rotor, which is stronger, spins faster, and enriches more uranium per machine than the P1.
 In Pakistan, the Zippe-type centrifuge had a local designation and was known as Centrifuge Khan (after Abdul Qadeer Khan).

 Russian sources dispute the account of Soviet centrifuge development given by Gernot Zippe.
 They cite Max Steenbeck as the German scientist in charge of the German part of the Soviet centrifuge effort, which was started by German refugee Fritz Lange in the 1930s.
 The Soviets credit Steenbeck, Isaac Kikoin and Evgeni Kamenev with originating different valuable aspects of the design.
 They state Zippe was engaged in building prototypes for the project for two years from 1953.
 Since the centrifuge project was top secret the Soviets did not challenge any of Zippe's claims at the time.